cs10/su25/_projects/project1.md

 ## Preface

 *Do remember that while you may discuss general ideas with other students, sharing code with anyone but your partner would be academically dishonest.*

+The expected timeframe for this project is about 4 hours, with a partner.
+- Read instructions - 20 minutes
+- Part 1: "game over" Block - 30 minutes
+- Part 2: "matching slots" Block - 1 hour
+- Part 3: "update score" Block - 1 hr
+- Feedback Form - 10 minutes

 **Important: Ensure that you use the starter file we’ve linked below- do NOT create your own Snap! file for this project!**